Thankgodezugwu/Customer-Segmentation-and-Preferences-Analysis-Pizza-Sales-/README.md

   - As with any analysis, it's crucial to exercise caution and consider these limitations when applying the results to real-world decision-making.
 ### Acknowledgment:
   - I extend my gratitude to BEPEC Solution for their unwavering commitmentment to training and mentorship and University of Hertfordshire at large.

-## Bank Fraud Analysis and Prediction
-### Project Overview
-This data analysis project is designed to offer comprehensive insights into bank transactions over the past year.
-Through a meticulous examination of various facets of transactional data, our objective is to discern patterns, identify trends, make data-driven recommendations, and enhance our understanding of both fraudulent and non-fraudulent transactions within the banking system.
-In addition to the analytical aspects, this project features the development of a machine learning model capable of predicting the likelihood of a transaction being fraudulent.
-This showcases my adept analytical skills and proficiency in utilizing Python and machine learning algorithms for data analysis and predictive modeling.
-The integration of these techniques not only demonstrates a keen understanding of the subject matter but also underscores my ability to apply advanced methodologies to real-world scenarios.
-### Data Sources:
-The primary dataset employed for this analysis originates from BEPEC Solution and serves as a pivotal component of intern training.
-The dataset, accessible [here](https://github.com/Thankgodezugwu/Data-Analysis/blob/main/Bank%20Fraud%20Analysis%20and%20prediction/banktransaction.csv) forms the basis for our exploration and examination of bank transactions, contributing to the comprehensive insights provided in this project.

-### Tools
-  - Jupiter Notebook: For interactive data analysis, coding, and visualization.
-  - Python: Programming Language used.
-  - Machine Learning: For Predictive Modelling
-### Data Cleaning/Preparation
-In the initial data preparation phase, we performed the following tasks:
-  - Loading and inspecting the dataset to gain a comprehensive understanding of its structure.
-  - A thorough examination for missing values was conducted, with subsequent measures implemented for handling them.
-  - Feature engineering techniques were applied to refine and optimize the dataset, ensuring it was primed for in-depth analysis..

-### Exploratory Data Analysis:
-Conducted exploratory data analysis to gain deeper insights that can address the following questions:
--	Do customers prefer online transactions or cash transactions?
--	Between online transactions and cash transactions, which has a higher percentage or number of frauds?
--	In which month of the year does fraud typically occur?
--	Is there any correlation between the transactional data?
-### Results/Findings:
-1. Upon analyzing the transactions and visualizations, it is evident that customers exhibit a preference for online transactions over cash transactions, with online transactions accounting for 67.5%, and cash transactions representing 32.5%.
-2. It has been observed that fraudulent transactions are more prevalent in cash transactions compared to online transactions.
-Specifically, cash transactions exhibit a 44.3% incidence of fraudulent activities, while online transfer transactions have a comparatively lower rate of 38.2% fraudulent transactions.
-(Note: 1 represents non-fraudulent, and 0 represents fraudulent).
-3. A noticeable trend is observed where fraudulent activities are more prevalent between March and July, with a decrease observed in the period from August to December.
-4. There are no highly correlated variables in the dataset.
-The absence of highly correlated variables suggests that there is no strong linear relationship between the examined variables.
-### Recommendation
-Based on the analysis conducted, it is advisable to consider the following recommendations:
-1. Enhance Fraud Detection Measures: Given the higher incidence of fraudulent activities in cash transactions, it is recommended to strengthen fraud detection mechanisms specifically tailored for cash transactions.
-This may include implementing advanced anomaly detection algorithms or enhancing monitoring during peak fraud-prone periods between March and July.
-2. Customer Education and Communication: As customers demonstrate a clear preference for online transactions, consider investing in targeted educational campaigns to enhance awareness about online transaction security.
-Empowering customers with information and best practices can contribute to a more secure and fraud-resistant environment.
-3. Seasonal Adjustments: Acknowledging the observed trend of increased fraudulent activities between March and July, financial institutions may benefit from implementing seasonal adjustments in fraud prevention strategies during these months.
-This could involve allocating additional resources for monitoring and adopting proactive measures.
-4. Continuous Monitoring and Adaptation: Regularly reassess and update fraud detection models and strategies to stay ahead of evolving fraud patterns.
-Continuous monitoring of transactional data and prompt adaptation of preventive measures will contribute to maintaining the effectiveness of the fraud prevention system.
-Implementing these recommendations can contribute to a more robust and adaptive fraud prevention system, aligning strategies with customer preferences and addressing specific challenges highlighted in the analysis.
-### Limitations
-- The dataset's small size may affect the depth and reliability of our findings.
-A larger dataset is recommended for a more thorough understanding of transaction patterns and fraud trends.
-- Imbalanced data, with uneven distribution between fraudulent and non-fraudulent transactions, impacts the accuracy of our fraud detection models.
-Addressing this through sampling techniques could improve model performance.
-- Temporal constraints limit our analysis to the dataset's timeframe, hindering our ability to identify long-term trends or cyclical patterns in fraudulent activities.
-Extending the data collection period could provide a more comprehensive view.
-- Missing information, like additional customer demographics or transaction details, limits our analysis depth.
-Including more comprehensive data attributes would enhance our understanding of customer behavior and potential risks.
-- External factors, such as economic or regulatory changes, influencing transaction patterns and fraud occurrences, are not considered in our analysis.
-Incorporating these could provide a more holistic perspective.
-- Our analysis primarily explores linear relationships between variables.
-Investigating non-linear relationships may reveal additional insights, requiring advanced analytical techniques beyond our current scope.
-- Addressing these limitations; acquiring more data, mitigating imbalances, extending the timeframe, including missing variables, considering external factors, and exploring non-linear relationships—would strengthen the reliability of our fraud analysis.
-### Acknowledgment:
-I extend my gratitude to BEPEC Solution for their unwavering commitment to training and mentorship Aand University of Hertfordshire at large.

-### References
-Guerrero, H. (2019).
-Excel Data Analysis Modeling and Simulation.
-Embarak, O. (2018).
-Data Analysis and Visualization Using Python: Analyze Data to Create Visualizations for BI Systems.
-Iskandar Inan, D., & Juita, R. (2011).
-Research Data Analysis with Power BI.
-International Journal of Computer Science & Information Technology (IJCSIT), 3(5), 173.
-DOI: 10.5121/ijcsit.2011.3515
-Krishnan, V. (2017, Aug).
-Research Data Analysis with Power BI.
-Anna University.
-Retrieved from http://ir.inflibnet.ac.in/handle/1944/2116
-Maven Analytics.
-(2015).
-Maven Pizza Challenge Datasets.
-Retrieved [Month Day, Year], from https://www.mavenanalytics.io/blog/maven-pizza-challenge
-Microsoft Corporation.
-(2021).
-Power BI documentation.
-Microsoft Learn. https://learn.microsoft.com/en-us/power-bi/